-I work from home and my laundry room is not too terribly far from my office.
+I work from home (Six Dollar Family) and my laundry room is not too terribly far from my office.
 There is nothing more distracting than the sound of a dryer running while I’m trying to work.

 And please don’t get me started on the things my children leave in their pockets.

 Line drying with a clothesline though, eliminates any background noise.
 You aren’t running the dryer so there is nothing to make noise!
 Your sheets hanging on the line certainly aren’t going to drive you to distraction while they’re flapping in the wind.

 Taking wet clothes and hanging them on a clothesline is reminiscent of days gone past.
 It’s an “old fashioned” skill that most people never give a chance.
 There is something rather satisfying about seeing laundry you just got done hanging blowing in the breeze.
 Hanging your clothes to dry outside is a fun, family activity that once you try, you won’t want to go back to the electric dryer.